saturnaliam/saturnaliam/README.md

 ### lucia!

 ## about me!!
-hello!! im lucia!! im a C, C++, Java, and JavaScript developer, and recently ive been making a lot of mods and tools for the impossible quiz series!
+hello!! im lucia!! i mainly program in C++ and JavaScript, but for robotics i use Java!! i prefer low level programming, alongside modding/dissassembling games

 🚀 all of my code is blazingly slow 🚀